Who is Yogi Adityanath, hardline nationalist monk now touted as India’s ‘next Modi’

 By claiming an historic victory in elections for India’s biggest state, former Hindu militia leader shows how a majoritarian appeal can translate to success at the ballot box.
 Stuti Mishra reports

-Dressed in saffron robes, the hardline monk-turned politician and leader of India’s most populous state, Yogi Adityanath, entered the stage in Lucknow to mark his thumping victory in the state elections on Thursday amid a sea of charged supporters chanting “Jai Shri Ram” [Hail Lord Ram].
+Dressed in saffron robes, the hardline monk-turned politician and leader of India’s most populous state, Yogi Adityanath entered the stage in Lucknow to mark his victory in the state elections on Thursday surrounded by supporters chanting “Jai Shri Ram” [Hail Lord Ram].

-Narendra Modi’s Hindu nationalist Bharatiya Janata Party (BJP) won the state, home to more than 220 million people and more voters than in the country of Brazil, with 255 seats out of 403, well above the number required for an outright majority, though 57 seats down from the landslide victory the party recorded five years ago.
+Narendra Modi’s Hindu nationalist Bharatiya Janata Party (BJP) won the state, home to more than 220 million people and more voters than in the country of Brazil, with 255 seats out of 403, well above the number required for an outright majority.
+Although this is 57 seats down from the landslide victory the party recorded five years ago.

-Adityanath’s victory comes amid alarm calls over the wane of the principle of secularism in India and the rise of Hindutva politics, and in spite of a horrific Covid-19 pandemic and massive farmers’ protests that analysts might have expected to play against the incumbent.
-When last summer saw India’s healthcare system brought to its knees, dead bodies were seen floating down the rivers of Adityanath’s state.
+Adityanath’s victory comes following alarm calls over the decline of secularism in India and the rise of Hindutva politics, and in spite of a horrific Covid-19 pandemic and massive farmers’ protests that analysts might have expected to play against the incumbent.
+When India’s healthcare system was brought to its knees last summer, dead bodies were seen floating down the rivers of Adityanath’s state.

 These state elections, with UP voting alongside four other states, were seen as an important test for the BJP ahead of the general elections in 2024 when Modi will be vying for a third term.
 And the results were particularly devastating for India’s once-formidable National Congress party, the country’s oldest political party and the main national opposition to the BJP.